-This comprehensive guide will take you through the most beautiful places and tourist spots in Luzon Island, Philippines.
+This comprehensive guide will take you through the most beautiful places and tourist spots in Luzon Island in the Philippines.
 You will find out the most important information like prices, transportation and how to get there, accommodation or the estimated time needed for visit.

-Rice terraces in Banaue & Batad – Tourist Spots in Luzon
+1) Tourist Spots in Luzon – Rice terraces in Banaue & Batad

 There is a lot of rice fields in northern Luzon but in Batad and Banaue they are concentrated in one hilly place, where they create an absolutely amazing landscape.
 The locals call those rice terraces the eighth wonder of the world!